Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Methods

-We assume each individual to have a set of $P$ cluster-level and individual-level covariates $\mathbf{X}_{ij}=(X^{(1)}_{ij}, ..., X^{(P)}_{ij})^\top$, with all covariates represented compactly as $\mathbf{X}_i = (\mathbf{X}_{i1}, ..., \mathbf{X}_{in_i})^\top$.
+We assume each individual $i$ in cluster $j$ to have a set of $P$ cluster-level and individual-level covariates $\mathbf{X}_{ij}=(X^{(1)}_{ij}, ..., X^{(P)}_{ij})^\top$, with all covariates represented compactly as $\mathbf{X}_i = (\mathbf{X}_{i1}, ..., \mathbf{X}_{in_i})^\top$.
 Some of the covariates may relate to the network in which the individual is embedded and are described in the previous subsection.
-Accounting for this information is important in the estimation process.
-To account for non-randomized exposure $A$, it is possible to account for a different probability of exposure between clusters using a propensity score (PS) and to use classical inverse-probability weighting approaches for estimation of exposure effects.
-The propensity score is an arbitrary function $g_{i}(\mathbf{X}_i, \mathbf{\eta}_G)$.
-The estimation procedure is unbiased when it exactly models $P(A_i=a|\mathbf{X}_i)$.
-It is often fit using a logistic regression model if the cluster exposure status is binary and $\mathbf{\eta}_G$ are nuisance parameters resulting from this estimation.
-To reduce confounding bias and improve efficiency of estimation, it is possible to introduce covariate adjustment to the standard GEE framework by augmenting the GEE itself.
-This requires specification of an outcome model (OM) $\mathbf{B}_i(\mathbf{X}_i, A_i=a,\mathbf{\eta}_B)=[B_{ij}(\mathbf{X}_i,A_i=a,\mathbf{\eta}_B)]_{j=1,\dots,n_i}$, which is an arbitrary function of $\mathbf{X}_i$ given for each exposure level, where $\mathbf{\eta}_B$ are nuisance parameters to be estimated.
-The estimation is unbiased and most efficient if the OM models the probability of the outcome of interest given baseline covariates $\mathbb{E}(Y_{ij}|\mathbf{X}_i, A_i=a)$.
-The estimation is said doubly robust as either the OM or the PS (but not both) need to be set to a specific quantity to ensure unbiased estimation.
-In this case, we will call the OM or the PS ``correctly specified'' as it corresponds to the true data generation process.
+Even when the effect of intervention is not confounded, such as in a randomized setting, there exist chance imbalances in the post-randomization distribution of covariate values across treatment arms.
+It is then possible to improve efficiency of estimation by introducing covariate adjustment to the standard GEE framework by augmenting the GEE itself.
+This requires specification of an outcome model (OM) $\mathbf{B}_i(\mathbf{X}_i, A_i=a,\boldsymbol{\eta}_B)=[B_{ij}(\mathbf{X}_i,A_i=a,\boldsymbol{\eta}_B)]_{j=1,\dots,n_i}$, which is an arbitrary function of $\mathbf{X}_i$ for each exposure level, and $\boldsymbol{\eta}_B$ are nuisance parameters to be estimated.
+Estimation is most efficient if the OM correctly models the probability of the outcome of interest given baseline covariates $\mathbb{E}(Y_{ij}|\mathbf{X}_i, A_i=a)$.
+We will call the OM ``correctly specified'' as it corresponds to the true data generation process.
 Equation \ref{eq:DREE} incorporates these additional terms in the estimating function.